mchill/beacon-bone/docs/documentation.md

 2. Determine the target node
 3. Pass that information to an Dijkstra's algorithm
 4. Return an ordered list of nodes that the user must traverse to reach the target

+## High-level Process

+1. An MQTT server is setup on a BeagleBone
+2. Other BeagleBones detect beacons and calculate distances and their own location
+3. Those BeagleBones publish their positions to the MQTT broker
+3. An HTTP server subscribes to all positions published on the MQTT broker
+4. The server updates a map image regularly to show BeagleBone locations
+    * To highlight your location, add the parameter bbbk=id (each BBBK is given an ID)
+    * To show a path to another BBBK, add the parameters bbbk=id and target=id
+    * If the target id is prefixed with "node", a path to a node instead of a bbbk will be found